patoman007/design-patterns/Readme.md

 It means be careful of the number of classes it interacts with.
 This principle prevents us from creating designs that have a large number of classes coupled together so that changes in one part of the system cascade to other parts.
+- __Single Responsability__ A class should have only one reason to change.
+Every responsability of a class is an area of potential change.
+More than one responsability means more than one area of change.
+This principle guide us to keep each class to a single responsability.

 ## Design Patterns